 Step 5: Click Payment Methods in the center.

 Otherwise, here are some very detailed step by step directions of how to find your saved credit cards on Google Chrome.
+Remember if you have set a nickname that you are dealing with the correct card.

 This information is up to date for the latest version of Chrome as of 11-17-2021: Version 96.0.4664.45 (Official Build) (64-bit)